AvniShah04/Portfolio-AvniShah/FinalProjectPart2.md

 3) General Public: While the project is focused on discrimination and inequality in the workplace, I believe, even the general public would be a potential audience for this project as it brings forth the effect of disparity in treatment for women and speaks to the need for a change in mindset when it comes to the progress of women.

-# Approach to identifying the individuals #
+# APPROACH TO IDENTIFYING AUDIENCE#

 When I considered the individuals I wanted to interview, I wanted to ensure I had a wide range of age, genders and economic backgrounds.